RevanthPosina/Customer_Segmentation_Analysis/README.md

 - Objective:
-  * Build this model to get business insights about the no. of  product sold every month, analyze customer
+  * Build this model to get business insights about the no. of  products sold every month, analyze customer
     spend their money every month.
   * By gathering such data, analyzed the maketting values and helped in decision making to improve the business and improved maketting efficiency.